TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 ![](https://cdn.sparkfun.com//assets/parts/1/0/0/3/5/13034-01_1.jpg)
 # I2C Tools

+> I2C device detection and register dump tools.
+These tools rely on the "i2c-dev" kernel driver.
+They are installed by default.

 You will need to get acquainted with a set of tools called I2C Tools, for our purposes the most common tools we are going to use are:

 1. __i2cdetect__